Clearsky-Vision/clearsky_api_tools/README.md

 Once an area is ordered, availability and downloads follow a consistent pattern:
 - You can check **order status** for all orders or a specific order.
 - You can check **availability** for a specific date/AOI (even when availability depends on multiple different orders).
-- You can download a **composite** for an AOI regardless of whether the underlying order is tile-based or composite-based.
+- You can download a **composite** for an AOI regardless of whether the underlying order is tile-based or polygon-based.

 ---